 This section presents the correctness validation of our solution.
 We also evaluate the performance overhead of our prototype under different workloads.
-Finally, we analyze the complexity of the transformed process by comparing it with the original process.

 A. Correctness Validation

 The correctness proof shows that the solution introduced in Section III provides a robust process.
 The core of the proof is to define the correctness criteria for asynchronous and synchronous interactions and represent them such that they can be automatically evaluated.